philipahNOV/maze-2025/RD-ball.md

 ## 3. Object Detection (`YOLOModel`)

-The YOLOv8 model is loaded and prepared at runtime:
+The YOLOv8 model is loaded and prepared at runtime.
+The model path is configured through `config.yaml` under `tracking.model_path`.

 ```python
 self.model = YOLO(model_path)